 Problems with one’s heart structure can cause atrial fibrillation.
 It is detected by measuring the signals in the upper chambers of your heart.
 If your heart rhythm is fast and irregular (chaotic) it can indicate an issue.
 An irregular heartbeat may indicate a variety of issues, ranging from coronary artery disease to high blood pressure to viral infections and a host of others.

-Heart attacks are commonly perceived as a “men’s issue,” but heart disease is the leading cause of death for women in the United States, as well.
-As a matter of fact, heart attacks are responsible for 1 in 5 deaths, killing 314,186 women in 2020 alone.
-Sadly, heart disease and heart attacks are grossly misunderstood and misdiagnosed in female patients.
+Heart disease is the leading cause of death for women in the United States.
+Sadly, heart disease is grossly misunderstood and misdiagnosed in female patients.
 A strong undercurrent of cultural and societal factors (too many to list here) contribute to gender bias in cardiology.
 The simple fact that women were left out of clinical studies until 1993 is indicative of a severe lack of knowledge and understanding of how our tickers work and thrive.

 Test Two: Carotid Artery And Peripheral Arterial Disease Screen